Das-Kollektiv/tdme2/README.md

     - documentation

 - What is WIP or planned
+    - Integrate Haxe via HashLink to be able to script TDME2 applications or sub logics
     - Improve on Vulkan
     - PBR lighting shader for GL3/CORE+
     - simple script language for GUI
     - Expose shader and post processing programs setup API
     - Some UI elements need some default skinning fixes
     - WaveFront OBJ model file reader is broken currently
-    - Integrate a scripting language to be able to script TDME2 applications or sub logics
     - Build documentation
     - Public API documentation
     - A release plan